psf/black/README.md

     - Arguments: `$FilePath$`

 5. Format the currently opened file by selecting `Tools -> External Tools -> black`.
-    - Alternatively, you can set a keyboard shortcut by navigating to `Preferences -> Keymap -> External Tools -> External Tools - Black`.
+    - Alternatively, you can set a keyboard shortcut by navigating to `PyCharm -> Preferences -> Keymap -> External Tools -> External Tools - Black`.

 6. Optionally, run Black on every file save:

     1. Make sure you have the [File Watcher](https://plugins.jetbrains.com/plugin/7177-file-watchers) plugin installed.
-    2. Go to `Preferences -> Tools -> File Watchers` and click `+` to add a new watcher:
+    2. Go to `PyCharm -> Preferences -> Tools -> File Watchers` and click `+` to add a new watcher:
         - Name: Black
         - File type: Python
         - Scope: Project Files